Rain On Me

 Due to increased humidity, mold grows more rapidly on any surface from metal to paper.
 Photographs stick together and need to be plied apart with the longest and sharpest of fingernails.
 My hair gets bigger and bigger and the frizz forms a near halo over the top of my head.

 During this season the mosquitoes gain speed.
 When it is extremely hot, they, like the rest of us, slow down.
-Now with the cool breezes blowing, they zip and zoom around making them difficult to180900k3.jpg catch.
+Now with the cool breezes blowing, they zip and zoom around making them difficult to catch.
 Ankles turn into feasting grounds and insect repellent is used generously.

 With a hopeful attitude many of us venture out while the sun is shining, hoping not to get stuck in the rain and therefore find ourselves defenseless when the inevitable occurs.
 Conditions change within minutes.
 People cover themselves with tarps while riding in the backs of pickup trucks.
 Umbrellas are shared.